scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_list_objects_v2.rst

 Response
 ````````

-The sample.jpg key does not contain the delimiter character, and Zenko returns
+The sample.jpg key does not contain the delimiter character, and XDM   returns
 it in the Contents element in the response.
 However, all other keys contain the
 delimiter character.
-Zenko groups these keys and returns a single
+XDM   groups these keys and returns a single
 ``CommonPrefixes`` element with the prefix value ``photos/``.
 The element is a
 substring that starts at the beginning of these keys and ends at the first
 occurrence of the specified delimiter.